mulderp/mulderp.github.com/_posts/2014-10-11-modules-for-graph-rendering.md

 # Graphs applied

-To round this post up, some inspiration what you can do with graphs.
+So, to provide some context for future blog posts, some inspiration what you can do with graphs.

 First, in her [TED talk](https://www.youtube.com/watch?v=8CX-Q0gtSp8&t=10m10s), [Margo Gerritsen](https://earth.stanford.edu/margot-gerritsen) discusses some foundations for beauty behind matrices and graphs.
 A matrix can easily represent links in a graph with 0's and 1's.
 So, when talking about graphs, we are equally talking about matrices (at least, what I got from the talk.)

 Besides great usage in sciences, studying links in graphs can give you practical insights and is just fun.
-For example, Andrei created an app to visualize [your connections in facebook](http://www.yasiv.com/facebook).
-For my facebook profile (which I don't actively maintain), it looks like:
+For example, Andrei created an app to visualize [your connections in Facebook](http://www.yasiv.com/facebook).
+For my Facebook profile (which I don't actively maintain), it looks like:

 <img src="/static/images/facebook_graph.png" />

-It is rather interesting to see, how the graphs consists of different "planets", where there are not many people inter-linked (or connected), on a geographical scale.
-I only have one friend, who is a link between 2 planets.
-The other way round, it tells the story that my friends with certain interests live at certain locations.
-Probably, the graph of my web and Twitter friends would look rather distributed too.
+It is rather interesting to see, how the graphs consists of different "planets" (= the gray clouds).
+Not many people are inter-linked (or connected), on a geographical scale.
+In fact, only one friend in Facebook links 2 locations.
+Also, the graph tells the story about my friends with certain interests live at certain locations.
+Probably, the graph of my web and Twitter friends would look much more distributed.